 Overload Course loads of 18 semester hours or more during the fall or spring semester.
-Students may not register for more than 17 semester hours without written permission from the Vice President for Academic Affairs.
+Students may not register for more than 17 semester hours without written permission from the Vice President for Academic and Student Affairs.

-Part-Time Student A student enrolled in fewer than 12 credit hours each semester.
+A student enrolled fewer than 12 credit hours each semester.
+Part-Time Student

-Permanent Record The student's official academic record housing the Registrar's Office.
+The student's official academic record housing the Registrar's Office.
+Permanent Record

-Quality Points
+Quality Points Points per semester hour assigned to a passing grade indicating the numerical value of the grade (A=4, B=3, C=3,

-Points per semester hour assigned to a passing grade indicating the numerical value of the grade (A=4, B=3, C=3, D=1, F=0, WF=0)
+D=17F=0, WF=0)